Netflix/lemur/docs/security.rst

 and public disclosure may be shortened considerably.

-The list of people and organizations who receives advanced notification of security issues is not and will not be made public.
+The list of people and organizations who receives advanced notification of security issues is not, and will not, be made public.
 This list generally consists of high profile downstream distributors and is entirely at the discretion of the ``lemur`` team.